xixiGG25/project/README.md

 ### Code Development:

 - **Edit and Rename Provided Script**:
   - Download, modify, and upload the provided Stata `.do` file for linking the DEMO.XPT data to mortality follow-up data.
 Rename this file to `followup.do` and commit it with the description: "Updated DEMO.XPT linkage .do file".
 In otherwords, download, modify, and upload `Stata_ReadInProgramAllSurveys.do`.
-You may watch the week 6 video for the key items to edit.
-For instance, you may edit it so that it reads in the data directly from the website.

 - **Data Merging**:
   - Execute the following Stata code to merge the survey data with the mortality data, ensuring alignment on the unique sequence numbers: